 The Ardèche Adventure holiday week is centred around the canoe descent of the Ardèche river to the famous Pont-d’Arc.
 The descent takes two days during which our instructors will take care of you the whole way, helping you wrestle with rapids, encourage you to throw yourselves from rock jumps and swim through caves.
 One night is spent at a bivouac site deep in the heart of the gorge where you will drift off to sleep counting shooting stars.

 No other company provides this trip with quite the same attention to detail.
-With over twenty years’ experience working in the Ardèche, Phil & Tammy and the Ardèche Adventure team have all the experience to make the 2 day descent safe, comfortable and enjoyable.
+Cam and Ian and the Ardèche Adventure team have all the experience to make the 2 day descent safe, comfortable and enjoyable.
 They will supply you with tents, a fantastic barbecue as well as coffee and breakfast.

-If you have chosen our Original, Softies or Activities programme, along with canoeing, you will experience a day at a high ropes course up in the pine forests of Villefort and another day climbing and abseiling in the limestone cliffs of the Chassezac gorge.
-On the final day we head off to the caves at Avenorgnac and finish the week with a relaxing trip to the beach.
+Our activities programme, includes a day climbing and abseiling in the limestone cliffs of the Chassezac gorge, the 2 day descent of the gorge with overnight bivi, a visit to the caves at Avenorgnac and to finish the week a day at the high ropes course up in the pine forests of Villefort.
 With a limited number of families per week, out holiday provides you with the opportunity to bond as a family and to form friendships with likeminded others.

 Although we are happy to keep you occupied from dusk till dawn, our programme is not compulsory.
 There are plenty of other options such as bike tours, canyoning, and horse-riding to name but a few and there are many interesting places to visit if you wish to take some time out with your family.